-[[]assignment: list of subjects, objects, and operations among subjects and objects covered by the SFP]
+11 [assignment: list of subjects, objects, and operations among subjects and objects covered by the SFP]

-The TSF shall enforce the Access Control Policy 12 on all code FDP ACC.1.1 running on the TOE, all Special Function Registers, and all

-Special Function Register operations 13.

-FDP ACF.1 Security attribute based access control Dependencies:
+FDP_ACC.1.1 The TSF shall enforce the Access Control Policy 12 on all code running on the TOE, all Special Function Registers, and all Special Function Register operations 13 .
+Dependencies: FDP_ACF.1 Security attribute based access control

 Application Note: The Access Control Policy shall be enforced by implementing hardware access control to each Special Function Register.
 For every access the CPU mode is used to determine if the access shall be granted or denied.
 In addition in User Mode and Mifare Mode the access rights to the Special Function Registers related to hardware components are provided by the MMU Segment Table and the Special Function Registers to configure the MIFARE firewall.
 A denied read access returns "0" instead of the actual value, a denied write access is in fact ignored.
-The read and/or write access to a Special Function Register may be not allowed depending on the function of the register or on the CPU mode to enforce the access control policy or ensure a secure operation.
+The read and/or write access to a Special Function Register or on the CPU mode to enforce the access control policy or ensure a secure operation.

-The TOE shall meet the requirement "Security attribute based access control (FDP ACF.1)" as specified below.
+The TOE shall meet the requirement "Security attribute based access control (FDP_ACF.1)" as specified below.

-FDP ACF.1[MEM] Security attribute based access control

-The TSF shall enforce the Access Control Policy 14 to objects FDP ACF.1.1 based on the following: all subjects and objects and the attributes CPU mode, the MMU Segment Table, the Special Function Registers to configure the MMU segmentation and the Special Function Registers related to system management 15.

-FDP ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:

-Code executed in the Boot Mode

-• has read and execute access to all code/data in the Test-

-• has read, write and execute access to all code/data in the
+FDP_ACF.1[MEM] Security attribute based access control Hierarchical to: No other components.
+FDP_ACF.1.1 The TSF shall enforce the Access Control Policy 14 to objects based on the following: all subjects and objects and the attributes CPU mode, the MMU Segment Table, the Special Function Registers to configure the MMU segmentation and the Special Function Registers related to system management 15 .
+FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Code executed in the Boot Mode has read and execute access to all code/data in the Test- ROM, has read, write and execute access to all code/data in the Mifare-EEPROM has read and write access to all data in the Mifare-RAM Code executed in the Test Mode

-Mifare-EEPROM

-has read and write access to all data in the Mifare-RAM

-Code executed in the Test Mode

-[[]assignment: access control SFP]

-13 [assignment: list of subjects, objects, and operations among subjects and objects covered by the SFP1
+13 [assignment: list of subjects, objects, and operations among subjects and objects covered by the SFP]